Easy and step by step Gekko Strategy Optimization with Genetic Algorithms

 parallelqueries: 1,

-• Some ranges, by using arrays, eg. [5,10,15,30,60,120,240]
+• Some ranges of specific values, by using arrays, eg. [5,10,15,30,60,120,240]

 • Randomized values, by using functions as randomExt.integer(max, min) or randomExt.float(max, min).toFixed(2)

-Did you notice the .toFixed(2) ?
+Did you notice the .toFixed(2) for floats ranges ?
 It forces the randomized float to be rounded to 2 decimals and this is the rounded value which will be used in Gekko’s backtest.
 But keep in mind that the float will still be generated with a higher number of digits, and 2.0003 or 2.0004 will in both cases be rounded to 2.00.
 It will lead to duplicate backtests.
 This is why I recommanded you to use as much integers as possible instead of floats.

 candleValues: [5,15,30,60,120,240,480,600,720],